-- Information regarding College resources for support and care (i.e. Dean of Student Care and Graduate Student Life, counseling center, campus Chaplin’s office, local clergy, family, etc.)
+- Information regarding College resources for support and care (i.e. Title IX Coordinator, Director of Student Care Services, counseling center, campus Chaplin’s office, local clergy, family, etc.)

 - That their information will be kept as private and confidential as possible and only shared with individuals that need to know about the situation

 - Information regarding the College’s policy prohibiting, Discrimination, Harassment, Sexual Misconduct, and Other Relationship Violence, including the Retaliation Policy